courtneyum/Trading/README.md

 	* [Miniconda Path]\Scripts
 	* [Miniconda Path]
 	* [Miniconda Path]\Library\bin
+8. Restart your computer for the changes to your env vars to take effect.
-8. Install the following packages:
+9. Install the following packages:
 	* pandas
 	* matplotlib
 	* numpy